Bira/octopus-carnival/_drafts/df-marksmanship.md

 Legs will succeed at 90% of their Fast-Draw rolls - in a minute, that's 6 failures.
 Each one represents a missed opportunity to fire that second.
-They would also fail roughly 5% of their Bow rolls, which would mean another 2 failures out of the remaining 54 chances.
-So Legs the starting character would shoot 52 arrows in a minute.
+They would also fail roughly 2% of their Bow rolls, which would mean another 1 failure out of the remaining 54 chances.
+So Legs the starting character would shoot 53 arrows in a minute.

 That's an impressive performance in real-world terms.
 Can we improve it even further?